wauxi/online_journal/README.md

 Source HTML

-- The editable source `diary.html` lives in the repository root.
-The build process copies and rewrites it into `public/diary.html` (fixing asset paths).
-The step is `npm run build:html` (run as part of `npm run build`).
+- The editable source `diary.html` lives in the repository root and uses `./public/` paths for development
+- The build process converts it to `public/diary.html` with standard relative paths (fixing asset paths)
+- The build step is `npm run build:html` (run as part of `npm run build`)
+- During development, you can open root `diary.html` directly — it will load all resources from `public/`
+- For deployment, use the `public/` folder

 If you want, I can also add a simple GitHub Actions workflow to build and deploy `public/` automatically.